abelRoland/debuggercises/review/13-roles-of-variables/README.md

       (in VSCode or DevTools, a new entry on the callstack)

   call the function typeCheck passing
-    the value from the variable arg will be passed as arugment the new local scope will have two variables
+    the value from the variable arg will be passed as argument the new local scope will have two variables
-    parameter: ture
+    parameter: true
     result: undefined (it will get it's value later) */ const returnedValue = typeCheck(arg);